Explaining planning applications

 In many cases, you will have to submit of the required application components in triplicate (excepting the fee).
 You should be sent a letter to validate your application a few days after you submit it.
 Once you have this, the planning department should be aiming to achieve a turnaround of eight weeks.
 Your application will be put onto the planning register, where anyone who is interested will be able to review it and make comments if they want to.
 Using the input given by the public, the planning officer (or planning team) will assess your application to see if it fits in with policy.
 If you are a landlord and thinking about renovating to increase your rental income, you need to make sure that you are making the right choice.
 Landlord insurance is vital for protecting your interests at all times, whether you need landlord contents insurance, landlords house insurance or renovation insurance.

-ALSO READ -> Kitchen Design Options to Give Clean Look
+ALSO READ -> Kitchen Shelving Ideas

 Leave a Reply